-Contemporary rentscapes is a biennial research project funded by Sidief Spa (Banca d’Italia) focusing on transformative strategies for large rental housing stocks.
+Contemporary rentscapes is a biennial research project funded by Sidief Spa (Bank of Italy) focusing on transformative strategies for large rental housing stocks.

-The first part of this project was published in the book Re-Housing, la casa come dispositivo di integrazione (Politecnico di Torino, 2018).
-Triggered by the need of a generational turnover of the urban tenant, FULL demonstrated the flexibility of a portion of the early twentieth century housing stock through a toolkit of micro interventions.
-The second iteration of the project (Living beyond property) investigates the innovative global offer on the private rented market, mapping and decoding the patterns and connections between private and public space in the serviced domestic realm.
-This section of the project will be published in the book Abitare oltre la proprietà (Politecnico di Torino, 2019).
+The first part of this project was published in the book Re-Housing, la casa come dispositivo di integrazione (The House as an Integration Device) (Polytechnic University of Turin, 2018).
+Triggered by the need for a generational turnover of the urban tenant, FULL demonstrated the flexibility of a portion of early twentieth-century housing stock through a toolkit of micro interventions.
+The second iteration of the project (Living beyond Property) investigates the innovative global offer on the private rental market, mapping and decoding the patterns and connections between private and public space in the serviced domestic realm.
+This section of the project will be published in the book Abitare oltre la proprietà (Living beyond Property) (Polytechnic University of Turin, 2019).

 Can housing serve as an enabling factor to integrate new citizens?

-This mutation was not compensated by a significant renewal in built environment, historically characterized by an inertia towards inflexibility.
-The progressive mutation of life conditions of new Italians makes their housing demand increasingly converge with the one of more and more Italians.
+This mutation has not been compensated for by a significant renewal in the built environment, historically characterised by an inertia towards inflexibility.
+The progressive mutation of life conditions of Italy’s new residents is leading their housing demand to increasingly converge with that of more and more Italians.
 This unexpressed potential can be reimagined today as a resource to forecast strategies of renewal in the existing urban fabric and build a common ground, a place of sharing and integration.

-Integrating housing with the city New technological services and housing models trigger today the possibility to externalize much of the infrastructures embedded in the domestic unit.
-This phenomenon allows not only to conceive new housing typologies, but to transform radically a portion of the existing housing stock.
-The traditional housing models, characterized by a rigid and inflexible compartmentation, can be redesigned in flexible open systems thanks to the application of new spatial strategies and new management tools.
-Transforming under-utilized rooms in new collective spaces and organizing innovative management systems allows to formulate a new conception of housing.
+Integrating housing with the city’s new technological services and housing models today opens up the possibility of externalising much of the infrastructure embedded in the domestic unit.
+This phenomenon not only allows new housing typologies to be conceived, but also allows a portion of the existing housing stock to be radically transformed.
+The traditional housing models, characterised by a rigid and inflexible compartmentation, can be redesigned into flexible, open systems thanks to the application of new spatial strategies and new management tools.
+Transforming under-utilised rooms in new collective spaces and organising innovative management systems allows a new conception of housing to be formulated.
 A new form of housing able to meet the demand of new Italians.

-Cities are the place where Engels’ Wohnungsfrage has always unfolded in its more severe form, historically in purpose-built housing typologies as the Mietskasernen of Berlin, the tenements of New York, and the Parisian immeubles de rapport.
+Cities are the place where Engels’ Wohnungsfrage has always unfolded in its more severe form, historically in purpose-built housing typologies like Berlin’s Mietskasernen, the tenements of New York and the Parisian immeubles de rapport.

-In Postwar Europe, the deprived social conditions associated with these typologies triggered experimentation in the field of social housing, assigning to the State also the role of great landlord.
-The mass provision of housing led also to the dimensional standards still in use in planning regulations.
+In post-war Europe, the deprived social conditions associated with these typologies triggered experimentation in the field of social housing, assigning to the state also the role of great landlord.
+The mass provision of housing led to the dimensional standards still in use in planning regulations.

-Paralleled to this mainstream story, some housing typologies were designed and optimized starting from human body dimensions.
-The hotel, from its first conception at the end of the 18 th century in the United States, has always been an incubator for domestic innovation.
+Paralleled to this mainstream story, some housing typologies were designed and optimised based on human body dimensions.
+The hotel, from its first conception at the end of the 18th century in the United States, has always been an incubator for domestic innovation.

-Today, if we observe major cities across the globe, we find hybrid housing typologies, mixing the spaces and services of the hotel to the notions of comfort and security typically associated with the traditional rental flat.
-Rental housing in this sense operates simultaneously as dwelling and a constellation of included services.
+Today, if we observe major cities across the globe, we find hybrid housing typologies, mixing the spaces and services of the hotel with the notions of comfort and security typically associated with the traditional rental flat.
+Rental housing in this sense operates simultaneously as a dwelling and as a constellation of included services.
 Units of reduced size are combined with common areas and facilities in single buildings.
-Plus, housekeeping service and hotel-like management are usually part of the rental fee.
-Depending on budget and target users, this can take the form of co-living for students and professionals, luxury or branded apartments, serviced apartments, and elderly apartments.
+Plus, housekeeping service and hotel-like management are usually included in the rental fee.
+Depending on budget and target users, this can take the form of co-living for students and professionals, luxury or branded apartments, serviced apartments and apartments for elderly people.

-What would be the consequences in a city where no one owns a home, but everybody can rent a house?
+What would be the consequences of a city where no-one owns a home, but everybody can rent a house?